amesones-dev/blog/_posts/2023-08-11-CI-intro-build-2.md

 an essential part of the code and the build process, including along the source code a number of tests that can be integrated  into the build process.

 * Everytime one of the developers makes a contribution to a branch, the tests are run before the build starts.
-This procedure
-helps to guarantee that the new code syntax is correct and the designed functionality is achieved, making this process fundamental for CI.
+This procedure helps to guarantee that the new code syntax is correct and the designed functionality is achieved, making this process fundamental for CI.
 * Passing the tests phase becomes a condition for a build to progress and be considered a valid input for further CI processes.
 * If the tests are not successful the overall Build process should fail and provide information.
 CI is by design iterative and uses detailed sub-processes feedback and registered status to avoid needless repetition.

- From the wide variety of tests available, one type that fits this pattern particularly well are Unit tests.
+ From the wide variety of tests available, one type that fits this pattern particularly well is *Unit tests*.

 **Brief introduction to Unit tests**
 Unit tests are tests that check the application foundational units integrity and functionality.
-In a typical objects oriented
-programming application, it refers to checking that functions and classes code has no errors and that the functions behave as expected.
+In a typical objects oriented programming application, it refers to checking that functions and classes code has no errors and that the functions behave as expected.
 To check that a piece of code provides the expected designed functionality, the tests check a battery of logical assertions based on the results expected given certain inputs.